tobias-weiss-ai-xr/opendesk-edu/docs/development/semester-api.md

 ## Overview

 The Semester Course Provisioning API provides a RESTful interface for managing the complete lifecycle of university courses on a semester basis.
-The API integrates with campus management systems (HISinOne, HISinOne-Proxy) to synchronize course data and manage resources across learning platforms.
+The API integrates with campus management systems (HISinOne / Marvin) — primarily via the university IDM/LDAP identity path — to synchronize course data and manage resources across the openDesk Edu collaboration services.

 **Core Capabilities:**